Aeroluna/LunaCoopMod/README.md

 Prevents situations where all your Wrathwalkers mega overkill one unit.
 Unsuprisingly makes Wrathwalkers significantly stronger against smaller units, especially with P1.

 - Added red Tal'darim building warp-in skins.
-- Added red Tal'darim gateway unit warp-in skins.
+- Added red Tal'darim unit warp-in skins.

 Everything looks cooler in red!
 Also fixed my biggest pet peeve, the Supplicant and Stalker warp-in effects going from top to bottom instead of bottom to top.
 Seriously, were they drunk when UV mapping these?